-I thoroughly enjoyed reading this second instalment on the series.
-Callie was different than Emma.
-She was more robust and strong-headed, which completely the opposite of the first Keeper we read, and indeed a great addition to the team.
+I thoroughly enjoyed reading this second instalment of the series.
+Callie was different from Emma.
+She was more robust and strong-headed, which was completely the opposite of the first Keeper we read, and indeed a great addition to the team.

 The loss of one of the members was heartbreaking, and in my opinion, it wasn’t necessary.
 I hope he did not die in vain 😢.
 The alien world in this series reminded me of the Walker Saga, where it has dragons, mermaids, and nature-related power.
 However, the difference was that it concentrates more on the new character, instead of the first main character, which was a nice touch!

 Maya has never had much to complain about.
 Sure, her parents are absent a lot, having important jobs in the government, but at the end of the day, she has all the material possessions a girl could want.
 Not to mention a great best friend, and secure spot in the popular group at her school.